Table of Contents

 - Description of the Pass XOno Clone (Rev. 0)

 - Rev. 2 – Preamp & Power Supply

 - Building the Case

 - XOno Installations

-I have made nearly no changes to the circuit of the preamplifier.
-In a discussion on diyAudio you can find a description of the differences of the Ono and XOno design.
-The member t024484 wrote at 2005/03/17 :
+No significant changes of my own were made to the phono preamplifier circuit.
+In a discussion on diyAudio the differences between the Ono and XOno design are listed.
+The member t024484 wrote there on 2005-03-17 :

 XONO / ONO